Tsirelson inequalities: Detecting cheating and quantumness in a single framework: Introduction

-For continuous variable systems, quantumness is often associated with the negativity of the Wigner function \cite{Wigner-WignerFunctions}, since negative Wigner functions have no classical analog.
-The negativity of Wigner functions is necessary for the speedup of quantum computation \cite{MariEisert-WignerFunctionsComputation,HowardWallmanVeitchEmerson-ComputationContextuality}, but also for tunneling \cite{LinDahlsten-tunneling} and incompatibility of measurements \cite{GhaiSharmaGhosh-WignerFunctionsIncomaptibility,OhstPlavala-WignerFunctionsSymmetries} and can be seen as measure of nonclassicality \cite{TanChoiJeong-WignerFunctionsNonclassicality}.
-Strikingly, this nonclassicality was recently demonstrated with nanomechanical oscillators of masses reaching up to micrograms, employing a tomographic scheme to reconstruct the Wigner function \cite{Chu2018,Satzinger18,Wollack22,von2022parity,bild2022}.

 An interesting approach for characterizing quantumness of harmonic oscillators was initiated by Boris Tsirelson in 2006 \cite{Tsirelson-oscillatorIneq}.
-Consider a classical one-dimensional oscillator with period $T$, which is observed at the three time steps, $T/3$, $2T/3$ and $T.$ Then, independent of the initial conditions, the position coordinate for at least one of the time steps must be negative.
-Consequently, the average probability of observing a positive position coordinate is between ${1}/{3}$ and ${2}/{3}$.
+Consider a classical one-dimensional oscillator with period $T$, which is observed at the three time steps, $T/3$, $2T/3$, and $T$.
+Then, independent of the initial conditions, the position coordinate for at least one of the time steps must be negative.
+Consequently, the average probability of observing a positive position coordinate is bounded between ${1}/{3}$ and ${2}/{3}$; we will refer to this bound and its generalizations as Tsirelson's inequality.
 This, however, does not hold for quantum mechanical oscillators.
-If the Wigner function is positive, then Tsirelson inequality holds, so one may see the inequality as an elegant way to detect the negativity of Wigner function.
-That is, one can see the Tsirelson inequality as a witness for the negativity of Wigner function \cite{FilipMista-WignerFunctionsDetectingPositive,ChabaudEmeriauGrosshans-WignerFunctionNegativeWitness}.
+If the Wigner function is positive, then Tsirelson's inequality holds, so one may see the inequality as an elegant way to detect the negativity of Wigner function, complementing other Wigner negativity witnesses \cite{FilipMista-WignerFunctionsDetectingPositive,ChabaudEmeriauGrosshans-WignerFunctionNegativeWitness}.
 The same approach was recently used to certify non-classicality of spin systems \cite{ZawCenxinLasmarScarani-spinTsirelsonIneq} and anharmonic systems \cite{ZawScarani-anharmonicTsirelsonIneq}, but also to detect entanglement between harmonic oscillators \cite{JayachandranZawScarani-entanglementTsirelsonIneq}.